 The monthly amount of your benefit depends upon the form under which it is calculated.
 There are eight forms of benefit available.
 Once the Fund has made a benefit payment, no change in the form of benefit you have selected is allowed.
 The normal form of benefit for an unmarried Participant is called the Straight Life Annuity Benefit.
 The normal form of benefit for a married Participant is called the Qualified Joint and 50% Survivor Benefit.
-The other six optional forms are the Joint and 50% Survivor Benefit, the Joint and 75% Survivor Benefit, the Joint and 100% Survivor Benefit, the Five Year Certain and Life Benefit, the Ten Year Certain and Life Benefit.
+The other seven optional forms are the Qualified Optional 75% Survivor Annuity, the Joint and 50% Survivor Benefit, the Joint and 75% Survivor Benefit, the Joint and 100% Survivor Benefit, the Five Year Certain and Life Benefit, the Ten Year Certain and Life Benefit.